AdityaGarg8/t2-ubuntu-repo/README.md

 # APT repository for T2 Macs

-This GitHub repository had various apt repos, that can roughly be classified into 2 types:
+This GitHub repository has various apt repos, that can roughly be classified into 2 types:

 1. A **common apt repo** having packages for **Debian** and **Ubuntu**.
 2. **Release specific repo** for **Debian** and **Ubuntu**